Occupational therapy: The Kent Centre for Pain Medicine and Neuromodulation

 An occupational therapist will:

-• provide coping strategies such as distraction techniques and visual imagery; and
+• Provide coping strategies, such as distraction techniques and visual imagery.

-• find activities that you enjoy or find relaxing, which may ease the pain you are experiencing.
+• Find activities that you enjoy or find relaxing, which may ease your pain.

 5. Return to work